BCDevOps/platform-services/apps/sso/docs/cluster-sso.md

 ### Cons
-- IDIR does not allow for 2fa
+- IDIR does not currently support 2fa
 - Creates (as of now) a blocker for non government teams to access a cluster.
 They would need to procure IDIRs in order to authentication.
 This process requires manual intervention (iStore orders and HR processes).
 - Unable to use Github as an IDP.
 Github oidc does not provide a way to scope users to a particular Github Org.
 All github users would be authenticated.